lukeed/dequal/readme.md

 # dequal [![CI](https://github.com/lukeed/dequal/workflows/CI/badge.svg)](https://github.com/lukeed/dequal/actions)

-> A tiny (304B) utility to check for deep equality
+> A tiny (304B to 489B) utility to check for deep equality

 This module supports comparison of all types, including `Function`, `RegExp`, `Date`, `null`, `undefined`, and `NaN` values.
 Objects and Arrays are traversed recursively.